elenaferr0/study-leave-doc-generator/README.md

 In Italy, steelworker contracts offer paid study leave to employees which are enrolled in a degree program.
 To receive this benefit, workers must provide a document signed by the appointed professor specifying the type of academic activity they need to attend (most commonly, exams).

-This application automates the generation of these documents by providing a simple web interface where users can input their details and generate properly formatted PDF documents.
-Information that is likely to never changed is cached in the user's browser (and it never leaves it).
+This application automates the generation of a pre-filled document by providing a simple web interface where users can input their details.
+Information that'll likely never change is cached in the user's browser (and it never leaves it).

 ## Features